svisser/python-improvements/README.md

     except AttributeError:
         result = None

-This allows anyone reading your code to construct an `obj` that has the method `foorbar` and return the desired value for `result`.
+This allows anyone reading your code to construct an `obj` that has the method `foobar` and return the desired value for `result`.
 If this method is not available then an `AttributeError` will be raised (which the rest of your code needs to adapt to).
 In Python this approach of assuming things and catching an exception in case it didn't work